a newsletter by Molly White

 /998.086531

-With $45.5 million in corporate contributions, American cryptocurrency exchange Coinbase is the largest donor to Fairshake: a newly-minted super PAC focused solely on installing political candidates who will be friendly to the cryptocurrency industry, and ousting those with a history of pushing for stronger regulations and consumer protections when it comes to an industry that has long been a regulatory “Wild West”.
+With $45.5 million in corporate contributions, American cryptocurrency exchange Coinbase is the largest donor to Fairshake: a newly minted super PAC focused solely on installing political candidates who will be friendly to the cryptocurrency industry, and ousting those with a history of pushing for stronger regulations and consumer protections when it comes to an industry that has long been a regulatory “Wild West”.

 Coinbase’s donations to the super PAC came in three installments: $5 million contributed in November 2023,1 $15.5 million in December 2023,2 and another infusion of $25 million on May 30, 2024.3a Coinbase announced the latter contribution a few days later on their blog on June 3 in a post titled “How to get regulatory clarity for crypto”.
 They repeated dubious claims about the number of Americans who own cryptocurrency and the “grassroots” nature of their Stand With Crypto advocacy group, and described the spending as an attempt to “send a clear message to political candidates that it is bad politics to be anti-crypto”.